python/cpython/README.rst

 to find out more.
 On macOS and Cygwin, the executable is called ``python.exe``;
 elsewhere it's just ``python``.

-If you are running on Mac with the latest updates installed, make sure to install openSSL or some other SSL software along with Homebrew or another package manager.
+If you are running on MacOS with the latest updates installed, make sure to install openSSL or some other SSL software along with Homebrew or another package manager.
 If issues persist, see https://devguide.python.org/setup/#macos-and-os-x for more information.